Wildfire tribune: Society asks and our PCF Members answer

 Anonymous Due to climate change, the accumulation of biomass and the increase in areas of urban forest interface

-BD It is a mix between abandoning the rural world in favor of a more urban life.
-Lack of forest management focused on fire prevention (now more focused on extinction) and a series of years with periods of drought and abnormal temperature increases.
-All this together with decades of "zero fires" policy.
-As a result, the amount of plant mass available to burn has increased considerably.
+BD It is a mix between the abandonment of the rural world in favor of a more urban life.
+The lack of forest management focused on fire prevention (now more focused on extinction) and a series of years with periods of drought and abnormal increase in temperatures.
+All this coupled with decades of "zero fire" policy.
+As a result, the amount of plant mass available for burning has increased considerably.

 RV One of the reasons is the abandonment of agricultural areas, allowing plants and weeds to grow uncontrollably with the seasonal rains, which leads to them drying out during the months without rains, to this we add that many times people irresponsibly They use fire carrying out social actions (roasts, camping) or with not so good intentions.
 There are also fires that have grown more than normal, suggesting that there are more and they are the same but of greater magnitude.